Spaceship Away

-Spaceship Away is an illustrated full color fanzine initially based on the British comics space hero Dan Dare and now also covering similar British pop culture.
+Spaceship Away is an illustrated full colour fanzine initially based on the British comics space hero Dan Dare and now also covering similar British pop culture.

 Origins and history

-The publication was inspired by Eagle, a boys' illustrated magazine, published in the UK and running from 1950 to 1966.
+The publication was inspired by Eagle, a boys' illustrated magazine, published in the UK and running from 1950 to 1969.
 The character of Dan Dare originally appeared here.
 Spaceship Away features original stories written and drawn in the style of series creator Frank Hampson.

 Spaceship Away was created by Rod Barzilay as an attempt to revive the original Dan Dare of the 1950s and early 1960s.
 It was born after Rod's efforts to arrange publication of "The Phoenix Mission", a story he had written, and persuaded an original Dan Dare artist Keith Watson to illustrate in pastiche style.
 This ran up against commercial lack of interest.
 Barzilay commenced publication of it in 2003 as a vehicle for his story.
 Other artists and writers with an interest in Dan Dare came on board.
 Following Watson's death, "The Phoenix Mission" was taken over from the second issue onwards by the legendary original Dan Dare artist Don Harley (who had often shared credit with Hampson himself in the 1950s).
 There was later help from Tim Booth.

-Currently, Spaceship Away now includes "other sci-fi like Charles Chilton's Journey into Space, and Sydney Jordan's 'Hal Starr'", and (as of July 2024) is still a going concern.
+Currently, Spaceship Away now includes "other sci-fi like Charles Chilton's Journey into Space and Sydney Jordan's 'Hal Starr'".
+As of July 2024, it is still a going concern.

 Other regular contributors include Tim Booth, who now co-draws the lead "The Green Nemesis" (the sequel to "The Phoenix Mission" strip), also written by Rod Barzilay; and Keith Page, who drew several revived Dan Dare strips in New Eagle.